Orly Mercado

-Orlando "Orly" Sanchez Mercado (/tl/, April 26, 1946) is a Filipino politician and broadcast journalist best known for having served as a Senator of the Philippines from 1987 to 1998, Secretary of Defense from 1998 to 2001, and for his long career as a broadcast journalist, most famously for hosting the television program Kapwa Ko Mahal Ko.
+Orlando "Orly" Sanchez Mercado (/tl/, April 26, 1946) is a Filipino politician and broadcast journalist best known for having served as a Senator of the Philippines from 1987 to 1998, Secretary of Defense from 1998 to 2001, president and CEO of Radio Philippines Network from 2008 to 2009, and for his long career as a broadcast journalist, most famously for hosting the television program Kapwa Ko Mahal Ko.

 Career

 Early career and Martial Law Imprisonment

 Mercado's career in Radio broadcasting began when he got a job as Disc Jockey for the program Night Life on Manila FM Station DZXX.
 He then became an ABS-CBN journalist in 1968, taking on roles as a reporter for The World Tonight.

 He was the head and anchor of Radyo Patrol of ABS-CBN when it started in 1969.
 It was the first all-talk, all-news 24 hour radio station—the first of its kind in the Philippines.
 He was also anchor for the Filipino newscast Apat na Sulok ng Daigdig in Channel Four.
 He also hosted his own morning show, originally called “Orly Bird” however the title of the show was changed after an incident occurred when radio announcer Henry Ragas mistakenly announced “Orly’s Bird” instead.
 Upon Marcos' Proclamation No. 1081 in 1972, Orly was charged for subversion under Republic Act 1700 (Anti-Subversion Law) and was detained in Fort Bonifacio.
 He was released after nine and a half months of detention and started teaching communication subjects in the University of the Philippines, Maryknoll College (now Miriam College), Ateneo de Manila University, and Assumption College.